 How Can I Make Changes to my FAFSA® online?

 To make FAFSA® corrections online, you must first login using your FSA ID or your student information.

 Once you login, you will see the “Make FAFSA® corrections” option on your FAFSA® portal.
 You will then select “Make FAFSA® corrections” and it will ask you to make a save key.
 The save is composed of a four-digit number that you and your parents can use to make corrections to the application.
 You can change your student demographics, school selection, dependency status, parents’ demographics, and financial information.

-Regardless of the type of corrections, you need to make, be sure to update your FAFSA® in a timely manner, as any delay can result in you not receiving aid.
+Regardless of the type of corrections, you need to make, be sure to update your FAFSA® in a timely manner, as any delay can result in you not receiving financial aid.